mrash/psad/Bit-Vector/README.txt

   -  as a basis for many efficient algorithms, for instance the "Sieve of Erathostenes" (for calculating prime numbers),

-     (The complexities of the methods in this module are usually either O(1) or O(n/b), where "b" is the number of bits in a machine word on your system.)
+     (The complexities of the methods in this package are usually either O(1) or O(n/b), where "b" is the number of bits in a machine word on your system.)